erogenousbeef-zz/BigReactors/Roadmap.md

 ### Gameplay
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
-- Fix inventory object consumption for the cyanite reprocessor.
-- Fix PoweredInventory object to check for items on start & during the cycle.
-Halt cycle if items are removed.
-- Only consume objects when cycle is done.

 TODO - Beta
 -----------